Sony A7 vs RX100 III

 It is notable that the A7 has a hotshoe, while the RX100 III does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the A7 and the RX100 III have been discontinued, but can regularly be found used on eBay.
+Both the A7 and the RX100 III have been discontinued, but can regularly be found used on ebay.
 The A7 was replaced by the Sony A7 II, while the RX100 III was followed by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A7 and RX100 III can be found, respectively, in the Sony A7 Manual (free pdf) or the online Sony RX100 III Manual.

 So how do things add up?
 Is there a clear favorite between the Sony A7 and the Sony RX100 III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.